 The webinar is presented by Professor Anthony Hunter (Professor of Artificial Intelligence, University College London) and Dr Matt Williams (Consultant Oncologist, Charing Cross Hospital / Imperial College London).

+The webinar was delivered in October 2016.
 Below you will find recordings of both presentations as well as copies of webinar slides for download [PDF].